Page last updated:

 If your integration includes managed services, you will also need an instance of BOSH that can manage virtual machines and BOSH releases for you.
 BOSH-Lite works well for that purpose.

 Between these two components, you will have everything you need to develop tiles, except for Pivotal’s Ops Manager.
-But if you followed the recommended staged development approach you will not need an actual full PCF environment until the later phases of your development.
+But if you followed the recommended steps in Building Your First Tile you will not need an actual full PCF environment until the later phases of your development.

 Note: For this type of development environment, you only need BOSH-Lite itself to deploy managed service releases.
 You do not need to follow the instructions to Deploy Cloud Foundry in BOSH-Lite, as Cloud Foundry is provided by the PCF Dev installation above.